Compensation & Benefits - Meaning, Importance, Types & Example

 What is Compensation & Benefits?

-Compensation and benefits refers to the compensation/salary and other monetary and non-monetary benefits passed on by a firm to its employees.
-Compensation and benefits is an important aspect of HRM as it helps to keep the workforce motivated.
+Compensation and benefits refers to the compensation/salary and other monetary and non-monetary benefits passed on by a firm to its employees in return for their services.
+Compensation and benefits is an important aspect of HRM as it helps to keep the workforce motivated are the most important hygiene factors.
 It helps give benefits to employees based on their performance and actions and brings the best out the employees at workplace.

 Compensation and benefits components

-1. Fixed pay: This is the basic salary paid to the employee irrespective of any other factor.
+This is the basic salary plus other fixed components paid to the employee irrespective of any other factor.
 This is stated clearly in the employment contract.
-This is the compensation or salary or wage which an employee or a worker will definitely get as long as he or she is an employee of the company
+This is the compensation or salary or wage which an employee or a worker will definitely get as long as he or she is an employee of the company.

 Difference between compensation and benefits

 Both the factors are important in motivating employees for doing their work and paying them for the services they are doing for the company.
 However, there is a slight difference between compensation and benefits.

 Compensation is completely related to the money which is being paid to an employee i.e. salary. bonuses etc. On the other hand, benefits are the non-monetary incentives given to employees like health benefits for which the employee doesn't have to pay.

 Compensation and Benefits Example